Applying for a job

 To apply for a job you will need:

 - a personal statement

-Remember it's your choice whether you discuss your disability and how you choose to talk about it with a future employer.
+Just remember it's your choice whether to talk about your disability with a future employer.

 How to apply